 The science is unequivocal that humans are the cause of global warming, and major changes are already being observed.
-Current global mean temperature is about 0.8° C above pre industrial levels.
-The twelve years from 2001 to 2012 rank among the warmest since record keeping began 133 years ago.
-The frequency, intensity and duration of extreme weather-related events have increased.
+Current global mean temperature is about 0.8° Celsius above pre-industrial levels.
+Since the turn of the century (2000 – 2013), each year has ranked among the 15 warmest since record keeping began 134 years ago.
+The intensity of extreme weather-related events has also increased.

 Recent experience is a stark reminder that no country – rich or poor – is immune from the impacts of climate-related disasters today.

-Turn Down the Heat, a snapshot of the latest climate science prepared for the Word Bank by the Potsdam Institute in Germany, says we are on a path to a 4°C (7.2°F) warmer world by the end of this century under current greenhouse gas emissions pledges.
+Turn Down the Heat, a snapshot of the latest climate science prepared for the Word Bank by the Potsdam Institute for Climate Impact Research, says we are on a path to a 4°C (7.2°F) warmer world by the end of this century under current greenhouse gas emissions pledges.
 The report provides a clear picture of the devastating impacts on agriculture, water resources, ecosystems, and human health.
-While every region will be affected, those least able to adapt - the poor and most vulnerable - would be hit hardest.
-A follow up report, focused on impacts in Sub-Saharan Africa, South Asia and South East Asia, tells us that if the world warms by 2°C (3.6°F) -- warming which may be reached in 20 to 30 years -- that will cause widespread food shortages, unprecedented heat-waves, and more intense storms.
+While every region will be affected, those least able to adapt – the poor and most vulnerable – would be hit hardest.
+A follow up report, which focused on impacts of climate change on Sub-Saharan Africa, South Asia, and South East Asia, tells us that if the world warms by 2°C (3.6°F) – warming which may be reached in 20 to 30 years – that will cause widespread food shortages, unprecedented heat-waves, and more intense storms.

-The World Bank believes a 4°C warmer world can, and must be avoided – Immediate global action is needed to slow the growth in greenhouse gas emissions this decade and help countries prepare for a 2°C warmer world and adapt to changes that are already locked in.
+The World Bank Group believes a 4°C warmer world can and must be avoided.
+Immediate global action is needed to slow the growth in greenhouse gas emissions this decade and help countries prepare for a 2°C warmer world and adapt to changes that are already locked in.

-At the World Bank, we are stepping up our mitigation, adaptation, and disaster risk management work, and will increasingly look at all our business through a “climate lens”.
+At the World Bank Group, we are stepping up our mitigation, adaptation, and disaster risk management work, and will increasingly look at all our business through a climate lens.

 Catalyzing Climate Action